mholtman/xgps/README.md

     end
     ```

-  3. To make an effort to be platform independent, XGPS uses [nerves_uart](https://github.com/nerves-project/nerves_uart) for the dirty details.
-Please make sure to follow the instructions for nerves_uart to make this compile and run on your system.
+  3. To make an effort to be platform independent, XGPS uses [circuits_uart](https://github.com/elixir-circuits/circuits_uart) for the dirty details.
+Please make sure to follow the instructions for circuits_uart to make this compile and run on your system.

 ## Usage: start
 ### Manually